Modern Korean Economy and Society Professor of Anthropology

 Tozzer Anthropology Building 21 Divinity Avenue, Cambridge, MA 02138

 Nicholas Harkness is the Modern Korean Economy and Society Professor of Anthropology at Harvard University.
 He specializes in the ethnographic study of communication and cultural semiosis.
-His research in South Korea has resulted in publications on various topics, including language, music, religion, kinship, liquor, and the city of Seoul.
-His book, Songs of Seoul: An Ethnography of Voice and Voicing in Christian South Korea (University of California Press, 2014), was awarded the Edward Sapir Book Prize by the Society for Linguistic Anthropology (American Anthropological Association).
+His research in South Korea has resulted in publications on various topics, including voice, language, music, religion, kinship, liquor, and the city of Seoul.
+His first book, Songs of Seoul: An Ethnography of Voice and Voicing in Christian South Korea (University of California Press, 2014), was awarded the Edward Sapir Book Prize by the Society for Linguistic Anthropology (American Anthropological Association).
 A number of his papers have been devoted to developing an anthropological approach to “qualia.”
 These papers incorporate the innovations of contemporary semiotics into the ethnographic theorization of sensuous social life.
-Harkness is currently writing a book about glossolalia (“speaking in tongues”).
+Harkness's second book is titled Glossolalia and the Problem of Language.